marioZYN/Software-Engineering-2/RASD/RASD.md

  * 6.3 Reserve
  * 6.4 Pick up the car
  * 6.5 Maintainer
+* 7. Class diagram
-* 6. Alloy model
+* 8. Alloy model
-* 7. Working time
+* 9. Working time

 ## 1 Introduction
 ### 1.1 The description of the system